wlan0/docker/docs/sources/reference/run.md

 Default logging driver for Docker.
 Writes JSON messages to file. `docker logs` command is available only for this logging driver

+Supports the following options using `--log-opts` flag - `max-size` and `max-file`

+### Log Opts :

+Logging options for configuring a log driver.
+The following log options are supported

+driver : json-file

+options		description						examples

+max-file	the number of log files to rotate the logs		1k, 1M, 1G etc. max-size	the maximum size of each of the log files		10, 20, 50 etc.

 #### Logging driver: syslog

 Syslog logging driver for Docker.
 Writes log messages to syslog. `docker logs`